taqtiqa/jlenv-cookbook/README.md

 ## Global

-Sets the global julia version.
+Sets the global Julia version.
 The name of the resource is the version to set.

 ```julia
 jlenv_global '1.1.0' do